-It’s never nice to hear your baby wheezing away and struggling to breathe, and chances are it could be a chest infection.
+It’s never nice to hear your baby wheezing away (wheezing could be a symptom of asthma) and struggling to breathe - the chances are it could be a chest infection.

 What is a chest infection?